Strength Training Run Walk Run: 5‑Minute Snacks That Keep You Running

 When is the best time to do these “snacks”?

-Doing them right after an easy run while you are already warmed up is highly effective.
-Alternatively, Snack B works well as a light "reset" on non-run days.
+Doing them right after an easy run while you are already warmed up can work well.
+Alternatively, Snack B can be a good light reset on non-run days.

 Safety & Home Setup

-• Clear the Area: Ensure you have a trip-free space on a mat or carpet.
+• Clear the Area: Make sure you have a trip-free space on a mat or carpet.

 • Control the Motion: Move slowly through the full range of motion.
 If form breaks, rest.